Starting Herbs from Seeds

 The seed starting trays are great for making sure that your seeds are spaced out and making them great to transplant into larger pots or your garden.

-Make sure to cover them with a dome to create your own seed greenhouse environment.
+Make sure to cover them with a dome to create your seed greenhouse environment no matter what type of container you use to start your seeds.
+You can use simple flower pots, and cover with plastic wrap.

 Direct Sowing

-If you're looking to grow herbs outdoors, borage, fennel, and chervil are some of the easier ones.
-I'd definitely suggest giving borage a try!
-It's a great addition to any herb or flower garden and it's easy to grow from seed – plus, the flowers are so pretty!
+If you're looking to grow herbs outdoors, thyme, fennel, and chervil are some of the easier ones, and I'd suggest giving basil a try!
+It's a great addition to any herb garden and it's easy to grow from seed.

 If your outdoor garden has clay soil that retains too much moisture, you may want to plant in mounds that will allow for better drainage.